- Books, Literature, and Writing

 Who Moved My Cheese?
-This Book Will Help You to Learn How to Deal With Change in Your Life
+This Book Will Help You to Learn How to Deal With Change in Your Work and Life

 With the recent changes in my life, I couldn't help but think of the book, Who Moved My Cheese, written by Spencer Johnson, M.D.
 I have a lot to learn and a few adjustments ahead of me.
 But, I will take the advice in this book and "enjoy the taste of new cheese"!

 I recommend this book because I think the simple short story with it's cute imaginary characters can help anyone facing change in their workplace or lives.
 And, we need all the help we can get!